iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 - **Git tags and branches** - use the repo's "time dimension" to distribute your experiments.
 This makes the most sense for experiments that build on each other.
-Helpful if the Git [revisions](https://git-scm.com/docs/revisions) can be easily visualized, for example with tools
+Helpful if the Git [revisions](https://git-scm.com/docs/revisions) can be visualized easily, for example with tools
   [like GitHub](https://docs.github.com/en/github/visualizing-repository-data-with-graphs/viewing-a-repositorys-network).
 - **Directories** - the project's "space dimension" can be structured with directories (folders) to organize experiments.
 Useful when you want to see all